jesseduffield/jesseduffield.github.io/_posts/2021-3-25-Gaining-Ground-Without-Generics-In-Go.md

 }
 ```

-Alright, no we can move on to... hang on, looks like we have a compiler error:
+Alright, now we can move on to... hang on, looks like we have a compiler error:

 ```
 cannot use n.children (variable of type []*Node) as []INode value in return statement